UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 wanted to explore, how XenoVol stacks up againts other, commonly used volume prediction methods.
 In order to do that <br/>
 I calculated the mean tumor volumes of all collection time points, for all three generated datasets using both XenoVol and <br/>
 multiple other formulas.
 Then, I overlaid the predicted tumor volumes to see how closely the predicted volumes follow <br/>
 the real xenograft volumes just like I did in the previously.
-Figure 4 A-C depicts the visualized rpredicted mean  <br/>
+Figure 4A-C depicts the visualized rpredicted mean  <br/>
 tumor volumes across various methods. <br>

 ### Figure 4A <br/>